Imeanbusiness/CustCalc/README.md

 Factorial (!): Under development, doesn't work for now

-Tan, Sin, Cos: Tangent, Sine, Cosine respectively.
+tan, sin, cos: Tangent, Sine, Cosine respectively.
 You can only have 1 active at once

+atan, asin, acos: Arctangent, Arcsine, Arccosine respectively.
+You can only have 1 active at once, like with the original 3

+del: Deletes the last character

+Reset: Resets the customized items

+Help: Opens the manual

 ## Final words